thekosmix/thekosmix.com/_posts/2023-01-06-east-sikkim.md

 ---
 With captivating scenery and hypnotizing scene, East Sikkim is a flawless vacationer’s destination in Sikkim.
 One of the four district, the south-eastern locale of this Himalayan state is the prime destination with numerous places to visit and customs and celebrations to enjoy.
 The capital city of Sikkim, Gangtok is the prime traveller’s hub of [East Sikkim](https://www.justwravel.com/package/Sikkim-Road-Trip).
 Aside from being the regulatory centre point of the state, East Sikkim is likewise the centre point of the tourism activities in the Himalayan area.

+East Sikkim is a district in the Indian state of Sikkim.
+It is known for its stunning views of the Kanchenjunga mountain range, its lush green valleys, and its abundance of wildlife.
+The district is home to a number of tourist attractions, such as the Tsomgo Lake, the Nathu La Pass, the Rumtek Monastery, the Pemayangtse Monastery, and the Rabdentse Ruins.
+Additionally, the district is home to a number of religious sites, such as the Enchey Monastery and the Phodong Monastery.
+Additionally, the district is home to a number of parks and gardens, such as the Kyongnosla Alpine Sanctuary and the Shingba Rhododendron Sanctuary.
+Additionally, the district is home to a number of adventure activities, such as trekking, mountain biking, and paragliding.

 The rich greenery, entrancing valleys, delightful lakes, numerous old monasteries and temples enhance East Sikkim drawing in a large number of vacationers.
+East Sikkim is also home to a number of cultural attractions, such as the Namchi Monastery, the Tashi View Point, and the Char Dham.
+Additionally, the district is home to a number of shopping centers, such as the M.G.
+Marg and the Lal Bazaar.

 <div class="pa-carousel-widget" style="width:100%; height:480px; display:none;"